Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 Then senators will face the question of whether or not they want to call witnesses to witness.

-On the first day of opening arguments, Schiff appealed to the senators not to be “cynical” about politics, but to draw on the intention of the Founding Fathers of the nation to provide the remedy for deposition and removal.
-He spoke directly with the Republicans to vote to expel Trump from his position to “protect our democracy.”

-Holding the room proved difficult.
+Senators were allowed to view additional testimonies on Thursday that had been submitted by an assistant to Vice President Mike Pence, Jennifer Williams, who testified in the investigation of the accusation of the House.
+Democrats said the additional statement, which is classified, reinforces their case of accusation.
+A Williams lawyer declined to comment.

+It was difficult for the Democrats to keep the room’s attention.
 Most senators sat at their desks everywhere, according to the rules, although some stretched their legs, behind the desks, or against the back wall of the room.
 Sometimes they yawned.
-Republicans sometimes grinned quietly at the presentation of Schiff and the lesser-known house democrats who prosecuted the case.

-Almost nine long hours of arguing, the empty seats became clearly visible.
-Sen. Dianne Feinstein D-Calif., Was under the weather and left early.
-Some lawmakers ran through the hall to appear on television.
-Visitors thinner from the galleries, a brief pause in protest and is removed by the Capitol police.
+Republicans sometimes grinned quietly.

 The deposition is set against the backdrop of the 2020 elections.
-All four senators who are democratic presidential candidates sit outside the campaign track, sitting as jury members.
+Four senators who are Democratic presidential candidates are outside the campaign track, sitting as jury members.

 A new poll by the Associated Press-NORC Center for Public Affairs Research showed that the public was slightly more inclined to say that the Senate should condemn and remove Trump than it should, 45% to 40%.
 But a significant percentage, 14%, said they didn’t know enough to have an opinion.